SwiftyProgrammer690/fireworks/README.md

 # 🎆🎆🎆 fireworks 🎆🎆🎆

 🎆 Fireworks.
 A Python Package used for getting data from Github!
-Also maintained on Github! 🎆
+Also maintained on Github! 🎆 Maintained by @SwiftyProgrammer690 on github, @SwaritChoudhari on replit.com

 # Getting Started! 🚀🚀🚀